jac307/MediaArtTutorials/IARTS1T03/WT-W8.md

 Create a single PDF that includes:

 - **4–5 sentence sonic intention description**
-  Briefly describe how your sound composition responds to your Week 6 lighting and how stereo positioning (left/right, dominance, depth) shapes listener experience.
+  Briefly describe the emotional arc (beginning → middle → end) and the types of sounds you selected.

 - **List of sound samples used**
   Include for each sample: